5 Things You’re Doing That Are Shortening the Life of Your TV

 I don’t know whether you know about this process or not.

-The calibration process is meant to help you optimize the picture settings for the best quality, which includes adjusting the color, contrast, brightness, and other settings.
+Calibration process is meant to help you optimize the picture settings for the best quality, which includes adjusting the color, contrast, brightness, and other settings.

 Skipping the calibration process could result in a picture that is too dark, too bright, or has inaccurate colors.